Criminal Defense Lawyer Serving Fort Worth TX

 A 14-year-old Cambodian girl was found dead in Dallas, Texas.
 Entre, her boyfriend, reported her missing and he quickly became a suspect.
 She had been beaten and strangled to death.

-Entre was shocked and horrified about the crime.
-He went down to the police station and talked with investigators at 11 p.m.
+Entre was shocked and horrified about the crime. then he went down to the police station and talked with investigators at 11 p.m.
 He denied any involvement and was very cooperative with the entire investigation.
 He gave a clothing sample, DNA sample, agreed to a CAT scan, and even requested a polygraph test to prove his innocence.

 There was no proof Entre had any contact with blood on the day of the murder, and technicians did a presumptive blood test to find small amounts of blood on his clothes.
 It tested positive, but it could easily have come from rust/vegetable type products.